-Emboidery is very popular in Madeira and you can boost your emboidery skills simply by attending a workshop.
+Embroidery is very popular in Madeira and you can boost your embroidery skills simply by attending a workshop.

 Principality of Pontinha is where the founder of Madeira, Zarco landed in 1419.

-Deep sea scabbardfish (Aphanopus carbo) is the local fish to try (ideally at this tiny eatery, only accessable by the cable car).
+Deep-sea scabbardfish (Aphanopus carbo) is the local fish to try (ideally at this tiny eatery, only accessible by the cable car).
 Drink fortified Madeira wine (17%) which was officially declared in 1455 and can last up to 200 years.
 You need to try the fruit from Monstera Deliciosa (Swiss Cheese Plant).

 Feng shui consultants in Funchal, Madeira